 Ignorance truly is bliss sometimes.
 I was never allowed to go to my friends’ houses, so I assumed that big color televisions only existed in “fancy department stores” like K-mart.
 I had never seen a VCR or even heard of any way to save television so I’d never miss an episode.
 My father opened my eyes to the possibility of modern technology and endless entertainment.

 For the next week, I waited patiently by the window for the UPS truck.
 Every day, I jumped and ran to the door hoping for that brown truck to bring me a package.
 After about a month of this, I started to get really anxious and asked my mom when the packages Apu promised were coming.
 Before I knew it, I was hiding in the hamper as my mother screamed at my father over the phone.
 “Vhy did you promise all dis sh*t if you already spent all your money?
-She’s only eight years old, she doesn’t understand!
+She’s a kid, she doesn’t understand!
 You alvays do dis… hold on, you tell her yourself….vhere dah hell did she go?”

 Mom pulled the long coded phone over to the hamper and handed it to me.
 “Your fadder vants to talk to you.”